Code of Conduct

 Clients and staff are expected to treat London Employment Help Centre property including resources, materials, computers, furniture, equipment and building with respect and care to ensure that all persons enjoy equitable access to LEHC resources.

-- Clients are not permitted to bring animals inside the Centre or within three metres of any door to the outside, with the exception of registered service animals or permitted by staff.
+3.2 Clients are not permitted to bring animals inside the Centre or within three metres of any door to the outside, with the exception of registered service animals.

 Any person violating LEHC Code of Conduct risks suspension of the Centre’s privileges, exclusion from the Centre for a period of time, and prosecution.

 In a situation where there is a threat or perceived threat of bodily harm to another person, including staff, London Employment Help Centre management or staff will contact the police.

 In a situation where there is a contravention or perceived contravention of the law of the Province of Ontario and Canada, London Employment Help Centre management or staff will contact the police.

 Questions about the London Employment Help Centre Code of Conduct can be referred to management.